 There are a few heat options, which is great for a foot warmer, lots just have one setting.
 You can pick from three temperatures depending on how desperate your feet are in need of warmth.

 As with the blankets, this heated foot warmer also has an auto-shutoff feature.
 You can set it to stay on for up to 90 minutes and then it will automatically turn off.

 Removable, washable inside

 You can take out the fleece lining of this boot and hand wash it, which we think is an essential when it comes to anything hot feet related.
 The only thing that would improve this warmer would be battery operation for taking it on the road, but we can’t have everything!

 A great budget-friendly option, this Silentnight electric blanket is the cheapest of our top picks.

 This electric blanket heats up in just a few minutes, so there's no waiting around before you can jump into bed.
 It comes in a range of sizes too, and sits nicely under your sheet so isn't visible.

 Smart assistant compatible

-If you purchase a Silentnight Alexa compatible plug, you can turn it on from your phone or using your voice, so that it's hot for you when you jump into bed.
+If you purchase a Silentnight Alexa compatible plug, available from Amazon, you can turn it on from your phone or using your voice, so that it's hot for you when you jump into bed.

 Three heat options